intuition-dev/intuDocs/meta-slides/sol.md

 |:-:|:-:|
 ---

+True Story: A developer in USA hired a remote developer in India, and gave them assigned tasks.
+Good or bad?

+---

 Pillar 1: A specific remote centric Agile management (SFT)
 ![](sol/20agile.png)
 - Can someone read the time scale on top?